notionparallax/blog/_posts/2021-2-16-futurecards.md

 # Possible Futures

-It's difficult to just sit down and think about the future.
-It's tempting to just think about the present, but blue and shiny[^construal].
-Or to think about the issue that's important and in the news today, and just have much more or much less of it.
+It's difficult to sit down and think about the future.
+It's tempting to think about the present, but blue and shiny[^construal].
+Or to think about the issue that's important and in the news today, and have much more or much less of it.
 You need a _framework_!

 This is a game that helps its players think about the future.
 It gives players specific things to think about, and by thinking about the interactions between those things, gives a different way of thinking.
 It's not any more "correct", but it breaks through the barrier of simplistic utopias or dystopias, and pushes the ideas into the messy, soupy middle.